prachiti98/NIDS---NSLKDD/README.md

 To get the results run it like: python try.py

-We compare the accuracy values obtained from different classifiers such as <b>Random Forest, kNN, SVM and Ensemble technique<b>.
+We compare the accuracy values obtained from different classifiers such as <b>Random Forest, kNN, SVM and Ensemble technique</b>.
 Accuracy values are calculated from the obtained confusion matrix as well as by using 10 fold cross validation technique insome cases.

 To run the model: